Charge, spin, and heat shot noises in the absence of average currents: Conditions on bounds at zero and finite frequencies: Bounds on shot noise

 the contribution of reservoir $\alpha$ to the zero-frequency thermal noise, i.e., $S_\text{th}^X(0)=\cT^X_{\L}+\cT^X_{\R}$.
 In spin-degenerate systems, in which the nonequilibrium condition is determined only by a temperature and a voltage bias (and no spin splitting is present), we consider the charge noise in the absence of an average charge current.
 We find (see Appendix~\ref{sec:app:zero-freq-bound} for the derivation) that the shot noise is bounded as

 where $\cT^I_\text{h}$ and $\cT^I_\text{c}$ are the thermal noise contributions of the \emph{hot} and \emph{cold} reservoirs respectively, e.g., $\text{h} = \L$ and $\text{c}=\R$ if $T_\R < T_\L$.

 The bound~\eqref{eq:bound-shot-charge} is tighter than that in Eq.~\eqref{eq:Charge_shot_0} from Ref.~\cite{Eriksson2021Sep}.
 This is so since $S_\text{th}^X(0) = \cT^X_\L + \cT^X_\R$ and $\cT^X_\alpha \ge 0$.
-Equality in Eq.~\eqref{eq:bound-shot-charge} is approached when the maximum value of the transmission approaches zero $D\rightarrow 0$, and, at the same time, its characteristic width $\delta$ becomes much smaller than the hot temperature, e.g., $\delta \ll \kB T_{\L}$ for $T_{\L}>T_{\R}$.
+Equality in Eq.~\eqref{eq:bound-shot-charge} is approached when the maximum value of the transmission satisfies $D_\text{max}\ll 1$ and, at the same time, $D(E)$ is finite in an energy interval $\delta$ much smaller than the hot temperature, e.g., $\delta \ll \kB T_{\L}$ for $T_{\L}>T_{\R}$.
 In the case of equal thermal noise contributions, $\cT^I_\L = \cT^I_\R$, the shot noise vanishes under the zero-current condition~\eqref{eq:zero_current_condition}.
 Indeed, even though the same thermal fluctuations can be achieved at different temperatures, satisfying both $\cT^I_\L = \cT^I_\R$ and zero charge current is only possible in equilibrium.
 Then, the total noise simply reduces to equilibrium thermal noise.

 We illustrate the improved bound~\eqref{eq:bound-shot-charge} in Fig.~\ref{fig:new-bound}, where we plot the noise ratio $S_\text{sh}^I(0)/S_\text{th}^I(0)$ obtained with the Lorentzian transmission function